MundVetter/eca/README.md

 # Elementary Cellular Automata
-A generator in javascript for an Elementary Cellular Automata in short eca.
+A generator written in Javascript for Elementary Cellular Automata.
+We call it eca.
 Made by Mund & Mart for their 'profielwerkstuk'.

 ## How to use
 `eca(rule, options)` has one required parameter(the rule number),